sqr8ap/DS3001Assignments/README.md

-# Assignment Repo for DS 3001
+# DS 3001

+### This repo contains my assignments for DS 3001: Foundations of Machine Learning.